saa-ts-dacs/dacs/part_I/chapter_8/1_description_control.md

 Collection description based on DACS, with the exception of descriptions of oral histories, which use the Oral History Cataloging Manual (Chicago: Society of American Archivists, 1995)

-Series controlled and described under the rules of the National Archives of Australia’s Commonwealth Records Series (CRS) System
+Series controlled and described under the rules of the National Archives of Australia's Commonwealth Records Series (CRS) System

 ### Archivist and Date